Definitions of Sustainability: A to Z Guide on Sustainability

 KnowESG_What should Businesses do for Sustainability?

-To achieve environmental sustainability, companies should switch to renewable energy or renewable energy sources like wind and solar, for their daily operations.
-They should also increase sustainable investing and integrate sustainable practices into company policies, including energy efficiency, waste reduction, water conservation, human well being, employee engagement and environmental protection.
+To achieve environmental sustainability, companies should switch to renewable energy like wind and solar, for their daily operations.
+They should also increase sustainable investing and integrate sustainable practices into company policies, including energy efficiency, waste reduction, and water conservation.

 What is Sustainable Investing?